erajasekar/lmes-feedback/PITCHME.md

 ---

-** Collect the dots **
+** Collect the dots ( Teach knowledge ) **

-* Today’s school system teaches students only to collect the dots. i.e collect knowledge.
+* Today’s school system teaches students only to collect the dots.
+* In old age knowledge is scarce.
+So industrial age introduced educational system to create factory workers.
-* Because education system is created for industrial age.
-Because knowledge is scarce.
-So we are thought to collect the dots, scored based on how many dots you have collected.
+* So we are thought to collect the dots, scored based on how many dots you have collected.
 * But school teach nothing about how to connect those dots.
 * We can’t teach connecting dots in a text book.

 ---

-** Connect the dots **
+** Connect the dots ( Connect knowledge to create ideas ) **

-* This is before we had super computer in our packet .
-The current system is created for world with no wikipedia, no google or internet.
+* The current system is created for world with no wikipedia, no google or internet.
+* Before we had super computer in our packet.
 * In new technological age, all the information is just a click away.
 * In future, most of the manual “factory work” will be replaced by machines.
-* So to succeed in future jobs.
-Students should know how to connect the dots.
+* Students should know how to connect the dots to succeed in future jobs.
 As Steve Jobs has said:

+---

 >  Creativity is just connecting things -- Steve Jobs

+E.g Uber

 ---

-### How schools can teach students to collect the dots and at the same time ensuring that they collect enough dots pass the test?
+*** How schools can teach students to collect the dots and at the same time ensuring that they collect enough dots pass the test? ***

 * People who are happy and successful are not there because they know more stuff or got good grades.
 * They have access to information they need and desire to get it.